wesmacdonald/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python - Hangman

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman game in Python to practice string manipulation, loops, conditionals, and random selection.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️ Task 1: Set Up the Word List

+#### Description
+Create a list of words for the game to choose from randomly.

+#### Requirements
+Completed program should:
-- Randomly select words from a predefined list
+- Contain a list of at least 10 words
+- Select a word at random for each game

+### 🛠️ Task 2: Implement the Hangman Game Logic

+#### Description
+Write the main game loop that allows the player to guess letters and tracks their progress.

+#### Requirements
+Completed program should:
+- Display the word as underscores for unguessed letters
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept user input for letter guesses
-- Track incorrect guesses remaining
+- Track and display incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End the game when the word is guessed or attempts are exhausted
-- Display win/lose messages
+- Show win/lose messages at the end